wellbutteredtoast/wellbutteredtoast/README.md

 Bash is a really helpful language for working in a UNIX environment, such as a Linux server, or my Mac that I carry with me.
 Bash is quirky, and helpful when doing shell shenanigans.
 I wouldn't exactly use it for anything *big*, but small utilities that are quickly pulled together is what I use it for most, also Python [(venv)](https://docs.python.org/3/library/venv.html) environments, which are really helpful.
 -->
-# Highlighted Projects

-[py-asteroids](https://github.com/wellbutteredtoast/pysteroids): An asteroids-like game written in plain Python, only relying on [pygame](https://pyga.me)

-[MMGUI](https://github.com/wellbutteredtoast/mmgui): A GUI editor thing meant for a long dead game project, also in Python.